Jean Adolphe Louis Robert Flavigny

 Jean Adolphe Louis Robert Flavigny (1880–1948) was a French general.

 In May 1940, during the Battle of France, Wehrmacht troops crossed the Meuse near Sedan.

 Flavigny hesitated to command the beginning of a counterattack during the Battle of Sedan and the French troops lost the battle.

-He was imprisoned in Colditz from June 1940 to 19 January 1945.
+He was taken prisoner on 23 June 23, 1940 and detained at the Königstein Fortress.
+On 19 January 1945, he was transferred to Colditz, where he remained until May 1945.